vectorgrp/sil-kit/docs/api/participant.rst

 This document describes the main entry point to the SIL Kit simulation, the participant.
-By creating a participant with a given configuration, a connection to a simulation is established and the configured participant joins the simulation.
+By creating a participant with a given configuration, a connection to a simulation is established, and the configured participant joins the simulation.

 .. |IParticipant| replace:: :cpp:class:`IParticipant<SilKit::IParticipant>`